elastic/ecs-logging-java/README.md

 [Logs UI](https://www.elastic.co/guide/en/kibana/7.3/xpack-logs.html),
 showing only the logs which belong to the corresponding request.
 Vice versa, you can also jump from a log line in the Logs UI to the Span Timeline of the APM UI.

-## Advantages

-* No external dependencies
-* Highly efficient by manually serializing JSON
-* Low/Zero allocations (reduces GC pauses) \
-  The log4j2 `EcsLayout` does not allocate any memory (unless the log event contains an `Exception`)
-* No parsing of the log file required
-* Decently human-readable JSON structure \
-  The first three fields are always `@timestamp`, `log.level` and `message`.
-* Use the Kibana [Logs UI](https://www.elastic.co/guide/en/kibana/7.3/xpack-logs.html) without additional configuration \
-  As this library adheres to [ECS](https://www.elastic.co/guide/en/ecs/current/ecs-reference.html), the Logs UI knows which fields to show
-* Out-of-the-box correlation of logs and traces via the Logs UI and APM UI when using the [Elastic APM Java agent](https://www.elastic.co/guide/en/apm/agent/java/current/index.html)

 ### Additional advantages when using in combination with Filebeat